symfony-cmf/symfony-cmf-docs/bundles/tree_browser/introduction.rst

 =================

     The TreeBrowserBundle provides a tree navigation on top of a PHPCR repository.
-The frontend implementation is based on the jQuery plugin `jsTree`_.
+The front-end implementation is based on the jQuery plugin `jsTree`_.

 This bundle consists of two parts: